On moments of integrals with respect to Markov additive processes and of Markov modulated generalized Ornstein-Uhlenbeck processes: Moments of (integrals with respect to) MAPs

 The next theorem is the main result of this section: \begin{theorem} Let $\kappa\geq1$.
 If $(X,J)$ is an $\FF$-MAP on $\RR\times S$ such that $\Ebb_\pi[|X_1|\p\kappa]<\infty$ and $\tau$ and $H$ satisfy Assumption \ref{ass:int.ass}, then for all $j\in S$

 \end{theorem}

 To prove Theorem \ref{Theo_mean_MAP_integral} we use the decomposition $X=X_1+X_2$ of the MAP $X$ given in \eqref{MAPpathdescription} and consider the integrals with respect to $X_1$ and $X_2$ separately.
-As $X_1$ is a concatenation of Lévy processes, we start with a generalization of \cite[Lem.\ 6.1]{BEHME_DistributionalPropertiesGOULevynoise} where moments of stochastic integrals with respect to Lévy processes up to a fixed time have been considered.
-The proof of \cite[Lem.\ 6.1]{BEHME_DistributionalPropertiesGOULevynoise} could not be generalized to integration up to a general stopping time and in Lemma \ref{Theoremn_Mean_Stopped_LP_integral} below we shall therefore give an alternative proof.
+As $X_1$ is a concatenation of Lévy processes, \anita our studies of this part rely on \normal a generalization of \cite[Lem.\ 6.1]{BEHME_DistributionalPropertiesGOULevynoise} where moments of stochastic integrals with respect to Lévy processes up to a fixed time have been considered.
+The proof of \cite[Lem.\ 6.1]{BEHME_DistributionalPropertiesGOULevynoise} could not be generalized to integration up to a general stopping time and \anita in Section \ref{Sproofs} below we therefore provide an alternative proof.\normal

 \begin{lem} Let $\kappa \geq1$.
 If $X$ is a L\'evy process such that $\EE[|X_1|^{\kappa}]<\infty$ and $\tau$ and $H$ satisfy Assumption \ref{ass:int.ass}, then